 - The problem and the user(s)

-- Findings from research and how these informed your design
+- Findings from discovery and testing and how these informed your design

 - Variations of your design that you explored